NORTH BERWICK - 18 POINTS

 BOOKING THE COURSE

 The Marine Hotel overlooks the 16th hole (and kids course) so is a really great setting.
 It is quite pricey though if you book directly with the hotel there so hunt around for deals.
 From there it's a short (10 minutes) walk into town.
-There are also a plethora of guest houses in the town itself which will probably offer better value for money. .
+There are also a plethora of guest houses in the town itself which will probably offer better value for money and Airbnb is up and running.
 You won't find it hard to get somewhere to buy a drink, there are plenty of pubs, and you'll find a good steak in The Grange, in the centre of town.
-If you want to go a bit more swanky Italian then Osteria is a really good choice.
+If you want to go a bit more swanky Italian then Osteria is a good choice.
 For a little more cheap and cheerful then try Zitto on Quality Street.
 If you are here in the summer then having a glass of white wine and fresh lobster at The Lobster Shack can't be beaten on a glorious summer's night.